davidMcneil/xubuntu-setup/readme.md

 # Xubuntu 16.04 Setup

 This guide describes how I setup [Xubuntu](http://xubuntu.org/).
 The guide is primarily for me to remember what I did in case I should have to do it again.
 However, others may find it useful as well.
 The guide is more of a series of prompts and less of a step my step explanation.
+Some of the images are hard to read, but the original images are available in the 'original_images' directory.

 ## Setup XFCE

-[XFCE](http://www.xfce.org/) is Xubuntu desktop environment.
+[Xfce](http://www.xfce.org/) is Xubuntu's desktop environment.
 Personally, there are a few tweaks that I think make Xubuntu easier to work in.

 ### Move Panel
 Right click on the panel, select panel preferences, and deselect 'Lock Panel'.
 Grab the handle on the side of the panel and drag it to the bottom.
 The panel can then be relocked.